 The hotline accepts messages by telephone or online.
 For any other reporting channels, you can make contact by telephone, email or request an in-person meeting.
+If notes are taken of an oral report, you are entitled to approve them by signing a copy.

 Report a Concern FAQs